giordano-lucas/dex-cyclic-arbitrage/index.md

 However, due to lack of liquidity in Uniswap pools for a given pair of tokens, there could be less than `P = 600` swap transaction fetched from `bitquery`.
 Since machine learning models required to fix the input size for their functioning, we need to pad the shorter time series.
 To this end, the fixed length `P =600` was chosen, as well as the `zero-padding` technique for simplicity reasons.
 An extensive backtesting process could be performed later on (e.g. fixed or mean frequency between two cycles).
 However, due to time constrains, we decided not to explore further in this direction.

->  Note: in both train and test splits the `zero-padding` artictial values account for roughly `17-18%` of the whole data set.
+>  Note: in both train and test splits the `zero-padding` artictial values account for roughly `17-18%` of the `full` data set.
 In the [further steps section](#further-steps), we propose alternative to reduce this overhead.

 ### Building the feature tensor

 `The dataset` is not directly shaped to build the tensor feature for the machine learning models.
 Indeed it simply contains a list of swap transactions in `csv` format.
 We need to massage using with multiple operations to group transactions associated to the same cycle together and pad each time series independently.

 > Note: hardware capacities of the cluster only allowed us to process `10 000 000` swap transactions.

 # Cycle embedding